Apply to these jobs

 Once construction has finished, The Diamond will be the third tallest skyscraper in London.
 The site is currently occupied by existing buildings, but once leases expire in 2023, demolition can take place and construction can begin.

-Lai Sun, the company who are developing the skyscraper, purchased the existing properties for a total of £188.5 million.
+Lai Sun, the company who is developing the skyscraper, purchased the existing properties for a total of £188.5 million.
 When planning permission was requested, objections were made by St Paul’s Cathedral in an attempt to stop the project.
 Despite this, planning permission was still authorised.

 £30,000 - £50,000 per annum